withchristopher/create-readme/README.md

 # create-readme
-This repository serves as a README creator.
+This repository serves as a README creator for your Github.